Pretty-Good-Freedom-Tech/brainstorm/docs/INSTALLATION_INSTRUCTIONS.md

 1. Go to the AWS Management Console and navigate to EC2
 2. Click "Launch Instance"
-3. Choose a name for your instance (e.g., "hasenpfeffr-test")
+3. Choose a name for your instance (e.g., "brainstorm-test")
 4. Select "Ubuntu Server 22.04 LTS" as the AMI
 5. Choose an instance type (t2.large or larger recommended for Neo4j and Strfry)
 6. Configure instance details: